integration

 For after-hours emergency calls

 Dental emergencies — broken teeth, abscesses, post-extraction complications — do not respect office hours.
 When Anna detects emergency keywords, she immediately shifts to an escalation pathway configured by your practice: gathering the patient's name, contact number, and a brief description of the situation, then routing to your on-call dentist or emergency line if your practice maintains one.
-If your practice does not have an on-call pathway, Anna collects the information and flags it as priority in Dentrix for first-call handling when the office opens.
+If your practice does not have an on-call pathway, Anna collects the information and flags it for your team as a priority callback when the office opens.

 What the practice manager sees

-Instead of a voicemail queue, the practice manager opens Dentrix to structured appointment entries: patient name, DOB, insurance, chief complaint, confirmed slot, and a call summary.
-New-patient forms can be pre-populated with the intake data Anna collected.
+Instead of a voicemail queue, the practice manager gets a text (or dashboard entry) with structured details for each call: patient name, DOB, insurance, chief complaint, booked slot, and a call summary — ready to enter into Dentrix.
 The front desk team starts the day with context instead of transcription work.

 Three use cases where the integration earns its cost